Montreal-Quakers/website/README.md

 Let's look at another example.
 Again these are fairly simple, but following the format is important, or else it could break the site:

 ```
-- title: Where We Meet
+- title: "Where We Meet"
-  hovertitle: Where We Meet
+  hovertitle: "Where We Meet"
   children:
-    - childtitle: Sundays in Montreal
+    - childtitle: "Sundays in Montreal"
       childlink: /greene-centre.html
-    - childtitle: Midweek Meeting
+    - childtitle: "Midweek Meeting"
       childlink: /midweek.html
-- title: News
+- title: "News"
-  subtitle: The Latest Updates
+  subtitle: "The Latest Updates"
   link: /posts.html
 ```
 Let's break this down.
 We've already looked at what the first two lines do.
 ```
-- title: Where We Meet
+- title: "Where We Meet"
-  subtitle: Where We Meet  (<--- Note there is no "link" line, so clicking on "Where We Meet" does not direct the browser)
+  subtitle: "Where We Meet"  (<--- Note there is no "link" line, so clicking on "Where We Meet" does not direct the browser)
   children:  (<---- this indicates that this menu has a submenu, a downward arrow will be automatically added)
-    - childtitle: Sundays in Montreal (<---- Note how the childtitle and child link follow the same formatting, but with four spaces before them)
+    - childtitle: "Sundays in Montreal" (<---- Note how the childtitle and child link follow the same formatting, but with four spaces before them)
       childlink: /greene-centre.html (<---- the link for the submenu item)
-    - childtitle: Midweek Meeting
+    - childtitle: "Midweek Meeting"
-      childhovertitle: Midweek Meeting in Montreal (<---- text when hovering over title)
+      childhovertitle: "Midweek Meeting in Montreal" (<---- text when hovering over title)
       childlink: /midweek.html
-- title: News  (<---- to end the submenu just go back to the normal way of laying out items)
+- title: "News"  (<---- to end the submenu just go back to the normal way of laying out items)
-  subtitle: The Latest Updates
+  subtitle: "The Latest Updates"
   link: /posts.html
 ```